Military academy: Pre-University level institution

 There are also numerous Cadet forces that operate for all branches of the armed forces for children aged 10–20.
 These are not designed to recruit people into the armed forces but rather are simply Ministry of Defence sponsored youth organisations.

-Undergraduate service

-Although an undergraduate degree is not a prerequisite for officer training, the majority of potential officers will have attended university before joining the Armed Forces.
-At some universities there may be the option for people to join either a University Royal Naval Unit, a University Officer Training Corps (UOTC) or a University Air Squadron, which are designed to introduce students to life in the Forces and show them the careers that are available as well as allowing them to undertake reserve training alongside their degree.
-People sponsored under the Defence Technical Undergraduate Scheme will join one of the four Support Units attached to universities participating in DTUS.
-There is a requirement for bursars of DTUS to join the military for three years after completion of their degree, there no requirement for students of any other organisation to join the military after they finish their degree programs.
-Although service with these organisations may give some initial benefit to officer cadets attending the military colleges/academies, the next stage of the officer training programs assumes no prior military experience/knowledge, and those that did not partake in military activities at university are not disadvantaged.

 Officer training

 The Passing Out Parade at Royal Military Academy Sandhurst, one of four military academies in the United Kingdom.

 There are now four military academies in the United Kingdom.
-Although the curriculum at each varies due to the differing nature of the service a man or woman is joining, it is a combination of military and academic study that is designed to turn young civilians into comprehensively trained military officers.
+Although the curriculum varies for each service, it is a combination of military and academic study designed to turn young civilians into comprehensively trained military officers.